chrisjz/sm64vr/README.md

 ### Player

 * Physics for throwing objects.
-* Disable Y axis on right joystick as Rift is used for looking vertically.
 * Mario has health.
 * Mario takes damage.
 * Improve Mario's left hand model stretching when using Sixense tracking.